THE OLD TYRANNICAL KING OF ENGLAND

 Sir Thomas Culpeper, a dashing and handsome young man, was a close and much revered friend of King Henry, until it was discovered that Culpeper had an affair with Catherine Howard, Henry's fifth wife.
 Close friend or not, the upset Henry had him severely tortured and under torture Culpeper confessed to the affair.

 Another fellow by the name of Francis Dereham was also found guilty to have had, shall we say close encounters with Catherine.
-He also duly confessed under torture..as you do.
+He also duly confessed under extreme torture...as you do.
+Apparently his flesh was pulled away by red hot pincers.
 Not being as fortunate as Culpeper, no act of mercy was shown and consequently he was publicly hung, drawn and quartered at Henry's behest.

 The actual block that was used to execute people can be seen in the Tower Of London's museum, as seen below.
 One cannot really see from the photo, but there still remains deep cut marks in the block, made by the axe as it chopped through those unfortunate necks.